djantzen/pico_book/README.md

 * Support automated unit and functional tests
 * Minimize on-device QA

-To achieve these goals, the code is broken out into `components`, `singletons` and `scripts` A component is a physical device wired to the Pico using one or more pins.
+To achieve these goals, the code is broken out into `components`, `singletons`, `models` and `scripts` A component is a physical device wired to the Pico using one or more pins.
+A model is a collection of components that interact.
 The primary singleton is the Pico class, which represents the microcontroller configuration i.e., allocation of pins.
-Scripts tie different components and singletons together into an executable.
+Scripts tie different components, models and singletons together into an executable.

 **Dependencies**